Monitor containers in the Orion Platform

 - Organize containers on Orion Maps.

-Container entities are also available in Performance Analysis (PerfStack) dashboards.
-For example, if you track TCP Port Monitor and Average Response Time metrics for an application on a server that hosts a containerized environment and you also have CPU utilization for different containers running throughout the history of the application's deployment, you can trace back to see what happened for containers running at different points in history.
+Container entities also appear in related Performance Analysis (PerfStack) dashboards.
+For example, if you monitor TCP Port Monitor and Average Response Time metrics for an application on a server that hosts a containerized environment and you also track CPU utilization for different containers running throughout the history of the application's deployment, you can examine historical data to see what happened for containers running at different points in time.

 - Adjust your environment to satisfy container monitoring requirements.